VlaamseKunstcollectie/culturize-KMSKA/README.md

-# culturize-KMSKA
+# CultURIze-based PURLs for the KMSKA
-Nginx server configuration files from CultURIze for KMSKA.
+Nginx server configuration files from CultURIze.